sontungexpt/witch-line/README.md

 ## Preview

-- Basic style (No separator, I aprreciate basic)
+- Basic style (No separator, I aprreciate basic but you can create it or do many things else by yourself (like add separator) or you can create new PR for your feature you wantc)
 <img width="1899" height="128" alt="image" src="https://github.com/user-attachments/assets/6bfcc79b-5db6-4419-aced-34deef1fd8c5" />

 ## ✨ Features